This thread has been bookmarked. Visit your bookmarked threads to review.

 NopeI have never seen my VP 8000 series do anything like this and I would've noticed.
 I always change the batteries when it tells me to.
 I'm set to 1 CPH but have been tempted to try 2 CPH again due to a lot of added pipe insulation.

 I do know the last time I tried 2 cph it shut off before I even got heat which annoyed me.
 I really wish it started a cycle when steam hit the end of the main rather than when the burner lights.
 My biggest beef with the VP is it likes to overshoot on my system and forget about using it programmed, then I end up with a 2-4F overshoot depending on how cold it is out.

 I do not have a remote sensor connected.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.